Vibe Coding Roadmap

 What does a Vibe Coding developer actually do in real work?

 A Vibe Coding developer focuses on building and improving real products quickly.
 Their daily work includes creating features, integrating APIs, deploying applications, and analyzing user feedback.
-Instead of working on isolated tasks, they operate at the product level — combining frontend, backend, and business logic into complete solutions.
+Instead of working on isolated tasks, they operate at the product level - combining frontend, backend, and business logic into complete solutions.
 They prioritize speed and impact, making decisions based on what delivers value fastest.
 This includes choosing simple technologies, using AI tools to accelerate development, and avoiding unnecessary complexity.
 Vibe Coding developers are also responsible for iteration: improving features, fixing issues, and adapting products based on real usage data.
-This role is considered highly practical and results-driven.
+This role is highly practical and results-driven.
 Companies and startups value developers who can move quickly, test ideas, and deliver working solutions without long development cycles.

 How should I prepare for a job or freelance work using this approach?